facenord-sud/tomcat80-openssl/README.md

 Again, our implementation is better than the two other implementation in Tomcat.
 But in this graph httpd requires still less CPU usage.

-Tests have been performed with Tomcat running on a dedicated server (RHEL 6.4 2 x 10 G bounded boards /IBM x3650 /Intel Xeon 2.50 GHz  2 x4 cores cpu 6144 KB cache / Total:  8 cores.) and with 4 clients making 10 requests simultanesouly for a total concurrency of 40.
+Tests have been performed with Tomcat running on a dedicated server (RHEL 6.4 2 x 10 G bounded boards / IBM x3650 / Intel Xeon 2.50 GHz  2 x4 cores cpu 6144 KB cache / Total:  8 cores.) and with 4 clients making 10 requests simultanesouly for a total concurrency of 40.

 ## How it works